CS-257-S22/team-project-team-jbsy/project_proposal.md

 Each team member has his or her strengths that we are confident in bringing to the project.

-- Joshua : Excellent listener / Has good time management skills / Confident in finding answers to problems very efficiently through wide online searches
+- Joshua: Excellent listener / Has good time management skills / Confident in finding answers to problems very efficiently through wide online searches
-- Sunny :  Responsible for the work she is assigned / Good communicator
+- Sunny:  Responsible for the work she is assigned / Good communicator
-- Bennet : An excellent communicator / Has some experience with HTML and CSS
+- Bennet: An excellent communicator / Has some experience with HTML and CSS
-- Yeabsira : Solid background in programming and manipulating Unix terminals
+- Yeabsira: Solid background in programming and manipulating Unix terminals

 **3. How will we capitalize on the strengths of each member?**

-- Joshua : Plan group meetings, based on the requirement for each week / Internet search when nobody in the team knows an answer to a question or bug
+- Joshua: Plan group meetings, based on the requirement for each week / Internet search when nobody in the team knows an answer to a question or bug
-- Sunny :  Make sure everyone is on track / Send check-in slack messages to everyone to keep track of the progress
+- Sunny:  Make sure everyone is on track / Send check-in slack messages to everyone to keep track of the progress
-- Bennet : Send check-in slack messages to everyone to keep track of the progress / Help other teammates with HTML/CSS when stuck
+- Bennet: Send check-in slack messages to everyone to keep track of the progress / Help other teammates with HTML/CSS when stuck
-- Yeabsira : Use the coding experience to focus on coding / Write the Usage statement
+- Yeabsira: Use the coding experience to lead the group's direction on coding / Writing the Usage statement

 **4. When will your team meet?
 What time, how often, for how long, where?**

 - Meeting time : Saturday 11:30am ~ 2:00pm / Sunday 11:30am ~ 2:00pm
-- Meeting location : Olin 310 (Olin Lab)
+- Meeting location: Olin 310 (Olin Lab)

-* Meetings may be scheduled additionally and cancelled depending on the needs of the project.
+* Meetings may be scheduled additionally and canceled depending on the needs of the project.

 **5. What roles will members take on in your meetings?
 Is someone responsible for setting agendas, taking notes, facilitating discussions, etc?**

-- Joshua : Note Taker, Take notes about what came up during the meeting
+- Joshua: Note Taker, Take notes about what came up during the meeting
-- Sunny : Discussion Leader, Lead discussions during the meetings
+- Sunny: Discussion Leader, Lead discussions during the meetings
-- Bennet : Facilitator, Involve every member of the group in group discussions
+- Bennet: Facilitator, Involve every member of the group in group discussions
-- Yeabsira : Agenda Setter, Set agenda for group meetings and assign tasks equally for everyone
+- Yeabsira: Agenda Setter, Set agenda for group meetings and assign tasks equally for everyone

 Test Suites and writing of the proposal are a shared responsibility of all team members.